-Pet store shall mean any place or business where pet/companion animals (including small animals intended for use as reptile food) are kept for retail or wholesale purchase excluding rabbits, dogs or cats as prohibited by Section 9.87.A.19 herein.
+Pet store shall mean any place or business where pet/companion animals (including small animals intended for use as reptile food) are kept for retail or wholesale purchase.
 Excluded are those animals regulated and controlled by the Florida Fish and Wildlife Conservation Commission.